kinecosystem/kin-core-android-ethereum/README.md

 ### Sync vs Async

-Asynchronous requests supported by `Request` object, that run on serial background thread, and notify success/failure using `ResultCallback` on android main thread.
+Asynchronous requests are supported by our `Request` object.
+The `request.run()` method will perform the request on a serial background thread and notify success/failure using `ResultCallback` on the android main thread.
-Additionaly, `cancel(boolean)` method has been provided for safely cancel and detach callbacks fron ongoing requests.
+In addition, `cancel(boolean)` method can be used to safely cancel requests and detach callbacks.

-Synchronous version has also been provided, make sure you call them in a background thread in any way that you are accustomed.
+A synchronous version of these methods is also provided.
+Make sure you call them in a background thread.

 ```java
 try {
     account.getBalanceSync();